Liz Nugent

-Liz Nugent is an Irish novelist, born in Dublin in 1967.
-She is the author of five crime fiction novels.
-The latest is Strange Sally Diamond, published in Ireland & UK in March 2023.
+Liz Nugent (born 1967 in Dublin, Ireland) is an Irish novelist.
+She is the author of five crime novels.
+Her latest novel is Strange Sally Diamond, published in the Ireland and UK in March 2023.

 Biography

 Liz Nugent attended Holy Child Killiney, in County Dublin.
 At the age of six she suffered a brain injury which left her with dystonia.
 After leaving school she moved to London for a time.

-After her return to Ireland she enrolled in an acting course at the Gaiety School of Acting, but soon switched to stage management.
+After her return to Ireland, she enrolled in an acting course at the Gaiety School of Acting but soon switched to stage management.
 She toured the world with Riverdance as a stage manager and later worked in an administrative role in RTÉ on its flagship soap Fair City.

-During her time at RTÉ she was commissioned to write an animation series for Irish language TV station TG4 and also wrote a full-length radio play for RTE Radio.
+During her time at RTÉ, she was commissioned to write an animation series for Irish language TV station TG4 and also wrote a full-length radio play for RTÉ Radio.
 She subsequently won a European Broadcasting Union competition for a TV pilot.

 Her first novel began life as a short story called Alice which made the shortlist of the RTÉ Francis McManus Short Story Competition in 2006.
 Further exploration into the main character produced her first best-selling novel Unravelling Oliver.
-She is published by Penguin Ireland and by Scout Press (Simon & Schuster) in the US.
+She is published by Penguin Sandycove in Ireland and the UK, and by Scout Press (Simon & Schuster) in the US.